 What are SuDS?

-SuDS are Sustainable Drainage Solutions; a range of water management structures that link modern drainage processes with the natural water cycle.
+SuDS, or sustainable drainage solutions, are a range of water management structures that link modern drainage processes with the natural water cycle.
 They take into account flood management, water quality, biodiversity and community use.
 They typically mimic nature and manage rainfall close to where it falls.
 They include: rain gardens, swales, permeable paving, wetlands and green roofs.